Student Affairs Racial Justice, Diversity, Equity, and Inclusion Action Plan

 PROGRAMS & SERVICES

-- We will work with Black Action Society to support signature Black Experience Events.
+- We will work with the Black Action Society to support signature Black Experience Events.
+This is an on-going initiative.

-- The University Counseling Center will maintain the mental health workshops and group counseling sessions created for Black students and will increase promotion of these programs and services through all available means.
+- The University Counseling Center has maintained the mental health workshops and group counseling sessions created for Black students and will increase promotion of these programs and services through all available means.

 - University Counseling Center services are free for all enrolled students who have paid the Wellness Fee.
 Students who are not enrolled as a student are not eligible for counseling or medical services due to accreditation restrictions.
 Students not enrolled for the Summer Terms who were enrolled the term prior and forthcoming fall term are eligible for University Counseling Center services.